 which is required for all new applicants to the Graduate School, including those earning their bachelor’s degree from the University of Arkansas, Fayetteville.
 We cannot accept cash or debit/credit cards.

-- Application Deadlines: All application materials, including all official transcripts and any required test scores, should reach the Graduate School at least one month prior to the date of registration.
+All application materials, including all official transcripts and any required test scores, should reach the Graduate School at least one month prior to the date of registration.

 Fall semester, August 1;